VYDC FREQUENTLY ASKED QUESTIONS

 During Service Hours:

-While charging time to the AmeriCorps program, accumulating training, fundraising, serving hours, or otherwise performing activities associated with AmeriCorps, CNCS, VTCNCS, the VYDC, or the host site, members must follow these rules:
+While counting service hours, whether it be at your service site, attending training, fundraising, or otherwise performing activities associated with AmeriCorps, CNCS, VTCNCS, the VYDC, or the host site, members must follow these rules:

 No partisan political activity